- Adult Gerontology Acute Care Nurse Practitioner (AGACNP)

 - Psychiatric-Mental Health Nurse Practitioner students must have one (1) year of experience (or the equivalent) in psych-mental health within the last 5 years prior to starting the psych-mental health specific theory or practicum courses.

 - A 750-1000 word typed essay detailing professional and educational goals

 - Evidence of one year professional nursing experience preferred.

-- Three (3) letters of recommendation from persons who are able to speak of the applicant’s to undertake graduate study; one letter from a nursing faculty from the baccalaureate education is preferred.
+- Three (3) letters of recommendation from persons who are able to speak of the applicant’s ability to undertake graduate study; one letter from a nursing faculty from the baccalaureate education is preferred.

 - College may request to interview applicant.